louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatter plot for text & BigQuery.md

 ---
 layout: post
-title: Text Data Visualization with BigQuery
+title: Scatterplot for text & BigQuery
 ---

 <br>
 <br>
-In this post, we will build a scatter plot tool for text.
+In this post, we will build a scatter plot for text.
 For this, we'll collect the data from the publicly available Kurier.at dataset in BigQuery.
 Kurier.at is an Austrian newsite.

 We will upload a sample of Google Analytics data from this news site, This sample contains page tracking events.

-The goal of post is to create a text data visualization tool that is intended visualizing most frequents words of most and least reads news articles.
+The goal of post is to create a scatter plot for text that is intended visualizing most frequents words of most and least reads news articles.

 This notebook illustrates how to: